wal-g/wal-g/docs/MySQL.md

 Command to prepare MySQL backup after restoring.
 Optional.
 Needed for xtrabackup case.

+* `WALG_DELTA_MAX_STEPS`

+Delta-backup is the difference between previously taken backup and present state. `WALG_DELTA_MAX_STEPS` determines how many delta backups can be between full backups.
+Defaults to 0.
+Restoration process will automatically fetch all necessary deltas and base backup and compose valid restored backup (you still need WALs after start of last backup to restore consistent cluster).
+Delta computation is based on ModTime of file system and LSN number of pages in datafiles.

+Note: Incremental backups only supported in `wal-g xtrabackup-push` command.

+* `WALG_DELTA_ORIGIN`

+To configure base for next delta backup (only if `WALG_DELTA_MAX_STEPS` is not exceeded). `WALG_DELTA_ORIGIN` can be LATEST (chaining increments), LATEST_FULL (for bases where volatile part is compact and chaining has no meaning - deltas overwrite each other).
+Defaults to LATEST.

+Note: Incremental backups only supported in `wal-g xtrabackup-push` command.

 * `WALG_MYSQL_BINLOG_REPLAY_COMMAND`

 Command to replay binlog on running MySQL.
 Required for binlog-replay command.